#RHOP: Ashley Darby Meanly Mental Health Shames Katie Rost ‘You’re Not Mentally Strong Enough!’ [Video]

 Ashley Darby Blasts Katie Rost On “Real Housewives of Potomac”

-During the latest episode of “The Real Housewives of Potomac” things got nasty between Ashley Darby and Katie Rost while in the Cayman Islands.
+During the latest episode of “The Real Housewives of Potomac” things got nasty between Ashley Darby and curiously Kanekalon coiffed Katie Rost while in the Cayman Islands.
 Ashley was apparently told (by Gizelle Bryant) that Katie was questioning her hubby Michael’s sexuality in the midst of his sexual assault scandal and called Ashley “stupid” in the process.
 That, of course, infuriated Ashley and she clapped back.

 “Not funny Katie with your f****g horrible toupee on your head,” said Ashley. “[…] You are not mentally strong enough to handle being in this group of women.